Correct layout of print files

 The right colour mode for your artwork is CMYK!

-A professional printing machine needs the artwork always with CMYK = Cyan (blue), Magenta (red), Yellow (yellow), Key (black).
-The result of an automatic conversion of the files from RGB into CMYK by us, would be heavy variation in colour, or even the wrong colours and your print products would look totally different from what you have intended.
-Due to this, please submit your artwork always in CMYK colour mode!
+A professional printing press can only work with data in CMYK = Cyan (blue), Magenta (red), Yellow (yellow), Key (black).
+If you send us RBG it will be automatically converted to CMYK, but the resulting colours will be very different or even totally wrong and your print products will not look at all like what you intended.
+Therefore please always submit your artwork in CMYK colour mode!

-You can see here how to create the CMYK mode in Adobe Illustrator, Adobe InDesign, Adobe Photoshop and Inkscape (free software):
+The following screenshots show you how to program CMYK mode in Adobe Illustrator, Adobe InDesign, Adobe Photoshop and Inkscape (this last one is available free)

 To ensure your print products will look like you have planned, we

-need your artwork with the colour profile which you can download HERE.
+need your artwork with the colour profile that can be downloaded HERE.

 Why do we need a colour profile and what does it do?

 Every human sees colours differently (for one it is dark blue for

 another it is an intermediate blue), and printing presses and graphic program´s also

 interpret colours differently.
 Colour profiles are used harmonise them and compensate for discrepancies - They make sure that the colours you have defined will be accurately reproduced in print instead of, for example dark blue turning into light blue.